claudio-pose/nesarc/README.md

 # How to
 - Setting up analysis/analysis.py
-  - Set the variable dataset_path so that it points to the NESARC CSV file
+  - Set the variable "dataset_path" so that it points to the NESARC CSV file
-  - Set the variable variable_definition_path so that it points to the file predefined_variables.json
+  - Set the variable "variable_definition_path" so that it points to the file "predefined_variables.json"
-2. Run analysis.py, since the entire dataset will be loaded into the computer's memory, this might take a couple of minutes.
+2. Run analysis.py, since the entire dataset will be loaded into the computer's memory, this might take a couple of minutes

 # Configuring predefined variables
-Predefined variables serve as a codebook and make it easier to analyse later on.
-You can add or remove any variables to the configuration by editing the file predefined_variables.json.
-The key of the dictionary items serve as a unique identifier for each variable.
-You can lookup all possible identifiers  and their meaning the in the official NESARC codebook.
+Predefined variable are the basis for fast and easy analyses of the nesarc dataset.
+You can add or remove any variables of interest by editing the default configuration file "predefined_variables.json".

+The key of each ditionary item in the configuration file serves as a unique identifier.
+These identifiers are equivalent to the column titles in the CSV dataset file.
+You can look up all possible variable identifiers and their meaning the in the official NESARC codebook.